-Metformin and other insulin-sensitising drugs
+Metformin and other insulin-sensitising medicines

 Preventing long-term problems

 A healthy lifestyle is important to help prevent the conditions listed above in 'Possible long-term problems of polycystic ovary syndrome'.
-For example, you should: eat a healthy diet, exercise regularly, lose weight if you are overweight or obese, and not smoke.
+For example, you should eat a healthy diet, exercise regularly, lose weight if you are overweight or obese, and not smoke.

 Further reading & references

-- Long-term consequences of polycystic ovary syndrome, Royal College of Obstetricians and Gynaecologists (2007)
+- Long-term consequences of polycystic ovary syndrome; Royal College of Obstetricians and Gynaecologists (2007)

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.